-The C-17 Globemaster III is the newest, most flexible cargo aircraft to enter the airlift force.
+The C-17 Globemaster III is the most flexible cargo aircraft to enter the airlift force.
 The C-17 is capable of rapid strategic delivery of troops and all types of cargo to main operating bases or directly to forward bases in the deployment area.
-The aircraft can perform tactical airlift and airdrop missions and can transport litters and ambulatory patients during aeromedical evacuations when required.
+The aircraft can perform tactical airlift and airdrop missions and can transport litters and ambulatory patients during aeromedical evacuations.
 The inherent flexibility and performance of the C-17 force improve the ability of the total airlift system to fulfill the worldwide air mobility requirements of the United States.

 The ultimate measure of airlift effectiveness is the ability to rapidly project and sustain an effective combat force close to a potential battle area.
 Threats to U.S. interests have changed in recent years, and the size and weight of U.S.-mechanized firepower and equipment have grown in response to improved capabilities of potential adversaries.
 This trend has significantly increased air mobility requirements, particularly in the area of large or heavy outsize cargo.
 As a result, newer and more flexible airlift aircraft are needed to meet potential armed contingencies, peacekeeping or humanitarian missions worldwide.
 The C-17 is capable of meeting today's demanding airlift missions.

 Reliability and maintainability are two outstanding benefits of the C-17 system.
 Current operational requirements impose demanding reliability and maintainability.
 These requirements include an aircraft mission completion success probability rate of 92 percent, only 20 aircraft maintenance man-hours per flying hour, and full and partial mission availability rates of 74.7 and 82.5 percent, respectively.
 The Boeing warranty assures these figures will be met.